jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

 ```
 **Q4 Task 3: Highest 404 count in any hour:**

-16 is answer, the example above gives a complete answer and gives concise example.
+16 is answer, obtained from previous query used.

 ---